CHARLESCCBST/CHARLESCCBST/README.md

-## Hi there 👋
+## Hi Charles 👋
-Something happened today
+Something happened today.
+This Repo was created to show how Gutup works
 <!--
 **CHARLESCCBST/CHARLESCCBST** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.